barrymoo/teach-me-something/nix/README.md

 ### Replace the reflection library where lens depends upon with the latest from github
 We can replace dependencies from dependencies!
 ### Make a proper release derivation that copies over the resulting binary
-### Add haskell ide engine as a dependency for your shell
+### Add haskell IDE engine as a dependency for your shell
 Every project should track it's own development dependencies as well, so we have developers all working with the same tools.
 Nobody does this.